jomartin-999/spring-boot-for-vmware-gemfire/docs/data-serialization.md

 <td class="icon">
 Tip
 </td>
-<td class="content">Normally, you need not explicitly declare SDG’s
+<td class="content">Normally, you need not explicitly declare [spring-data-gemfire-name]’s
 <code>@EnablePdx</code> annotation to enable and configure PDX.
 However,
 if you want to override auto-configuration, as we have demonstrated above, you must do this.</td>